Dr Miro Griffiths

 - Griffiths, M. (2021-May) "Self-Determination: A Journey Of Interdependency Not Self-Sufficiency".
 Erickson Third Edition International Conference on Disability and Adulthood, Online.

-- Griffiths, M.and Heumann, J. (2021) "Disability Activism, Resistance, and Realising Inclusive Societies".
+- Griffiths, M.and Heumann, J. (2021-November) "Disability Activism, Resistance, and Realising Inclusive Societies".
 College of St Benedict and St John's University, Minnesota.

 I have presented at numerous conferences.
 For example: